alonso-herreros/uni-dcom-lab1/Report.md

 As expected, the error probabilities decreased with the increase of
-$\frac{E_b}{N_0}$, as the signal becomes more and more distinguishable from the noise when the SNR is high.
+$\frac{E_b}{N_0}$, as the signal becomes more and more distinguishable from the noise when the SNRB is high.
 The values can be seen below.
+The missing data points are are extremely low values, to the point where they may not even be accurate, so they were omitted.

 ![alt](./figures/section3/1-BERs.png)
 <p class="caption">